pcuthbert/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### c) Measurements

 - The following 86 variables follow the naming conventions and abbreviation descriptions provided in the assignment README.txt and Features.txt files
-- The variable names have been altered by changing all characters to lower case and removing all non-alphanumerics to follow some recommended guidelines with respect to column header labelling (i.e descriptive in nature and consistent in format)
+- The original variable names have been altered to the list below by changing all characters to lower case and removing all non-alphanumerics to follow some recommended guidelines with respect to column header labelling (i.e descriptive in nature and consistent in format)

 tbodyaccmeanx